ElDragonRojo/good/README.md

 # The Good List

-This is a partial list of good people I know—ethical, smart, hard-working—doing it the right way, for the right reasons.
+This is a partial list of good companies and people I know to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
 Names in bold are people with whom I have worked or know well enough to go so far as to risk my personal reputation to vouch for them.

 This list should not be considered complete, nor does non-inclusion imply anything.